 • Paris's home record against Spanish visitors reads W6 D5 L2; overall it is W10 D7 L9.
 They are without a win in the last five such encounters, home and away.

 • Luis Enrique's team clinched their 13th successive participation in the UEFA Champions League knockout phase by finishing top of Group C with a six-point advantage over Manchester City.
+They have reached the knockouts on their last 15 participations in the competition.

 • Barcelona are aiming to reach the quarter-finals for a record tenth consecutive season.
 Last term they bowed out at that stage when they lost to Club Atlético de Madrid (2-1 h, 0-2 a).
 In the round of 16 they had beaten Arsenal FC 5-1 on aggregate (2-0 a, 3-1 h).